 Telemedicine is one of the fields in the industry experiencing the most rapid growth.
 It includes a number of approaches to bringing healthcare to patients remotely via technology.
 Some examples include:

 - Video chats with primary care physicians or specialists who are employed at a different clinic or location

-- Nurses available for patient questions and triage through an 800 number
+- Nurses are available for patient questions and triage through an 800 number

 - Psychiatrists, speech pathologists, and other specialists provide healthcare services by video calling

 As with value-based care, the advantages brought to patients and healthcare organizations are significant, but delivering care remotely demands additional capabilities.
-Healthcare recruiters have to select candidates with distinct communication skills, and skillfulness in integrating multiple data sources as they evaluate patients.
+In healthcare recruiting, TA has to select candidates with distinct communication skills, and skillfulness in integrating multiple data sources as they evaluate patients.
 Candidates also need to be familiar with video, email, and mobile app technologies as the main method of patient communication.

 Consider building out your direct sourcing model to be proactive in your hiring.
 Contact SkillGigs to explore the opportunities.